 Altar Call – Opelika-Auburn News

-Retirement gives you time to visit old friends and sit by a fire
+Retirement gives you time to visit old friends and sit

 is not so bad after all.
 Last week my wife and I spent two nights in a very

 nice hunting lodge over in west

 We slept in

 proudest of his walnut trees.
 It takes a lot of faith to plant walnut trees.